 The Neurodiagnostic Center at Cook Children's offers the most innovative and advanced technologies to diagnose, evaluate, and treat the conditions that affect a child's brain and development.
 At Cook Children's, you'll have access to leading-edge resources, brilliant doctors, and a team of highly skilled medical professionals who specialize in pediatric neurology.
 All with one purpose in mind: to help your child have the best quality of care possible.

-The latest development in magnetic imaging technology, the MEG makes finding and diagnosing a brain condition much easier for our doctors.
+A breakthrough development in magnetic imaging technology, the MEG makes finding and diagnosing a brain condition much easier for our doctors.
 Billions of neurons fire off trillions of electric signals, making the brain a very busy place.
 The MEG maps all of that activity so that doctors can pinpoint with incredible accuracy where in the brain the seizure is occurring and what removing tissue from that area may affect, like speech.
 This helps to determine the best course of treatment for each patient.
-Learn more.

 If your child has been diagnosed, you probably have lots of questions.
 We can help.
 If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-2500.